POSITION: Instructor; Program Director - Graduate Business and Leadership

-LOCATION: Main Campus, Harrisonburg | CC 206G
+LOCATION: Main Campus, Harrisonburg | CC 214

 PHONE: (540) 432-4545

 Andrew Miller has an interest in working with students and leaders towards self-understanding and personal formation as a foundation for organizational leadership and development.
 He draws upon his diverse background in strategic leadership studies, economics, and theology as a grounding for this process.
-His current research work focuses on understanding leader-follower relationship formation and the relationship between unemployment and psychosocial health.
+His current research work focuses on the formation of workplace relationships and the relationship between unemployment and psychosocial health.
 Before beginning at EMU in the fall of 2012, he served as Southeast Asia Representative for Mennonite Central Committee (MCC) supervising and facilitating strategic development in the Cambodia, Laos, Myanmar, and Vietnam country programs and advising local partners on strategic development.
 He also served as Agricultural Program Coordinator for MCC in Prey Veng Province, Cambodia for two years.
 He is captivated by the Angkorean era temples and cuisine of Cambodia and Southeast Asia.

-BA, Eastern Mennonite University
+BA, Eastern Mennonite University (International Agriculture)

-MS, Iowa State University
+MS, Iowa State University (Agricultural Economics)

-MDIV, Eastern Mennonite University
+MDIV, Eastern Mennonite University (Divinity)